-- (a) delete, to the extent reasonably practicable, that CDR data and any copies of that CDR data; - (b) make a record to evidence the deletion; and - (c) where another person holds the CDR data on its behalf and will perform those steps-direct that person to notify it when those steps have been performed. - Note: The CDR data deletion process is to be followed whenever these rules require a person to delete CDR data. - Note: The CDR data deletion process is applied by an accredited data recipient when deleting CDR data in accordance with a CDR consumer's right to deletion (see Subdivision 4.3.4) and when deleting redundant data for the purposes of privacy safeguard 12 (see rule 7.13).
+- (a) delete, to the extent reasonably practicable, that CDR data and any copies of that CDR data; - (b) make a record to evidence the deletion; and - (c) where another person holds the CDR data on its behalf and will perform those steps-direct that person to notify it when those steps have been performed.

+Note: The CDR data deletion process is to be followed whenever these rules require a person to delete CDR data.